treeverse/lakeFS/docs/understand/architecture.md

 ### S3 Gateway

-The API Gateway implements lakeFS' compatibility with S3.
+S3 Gateway implements lakeFS's compatibility with S3.
 It implements a compatible subset of the S3 API to ensure most data systems can use lakeFS as a drop-in replacement for S3.

-To achieve this, the gateway exposes an HTTP listener on a dedicated host and port.

 See the [S3 API Reference](../reference/s3.md) section for information on supported API operations.

 ### OpenAPI Server

-The Swagger ([OpenAPI](https://swagger.io/docs/specification/basic-structure/){:target="_blank"}) Server exposes the full set of lakeFS operations (see [Reference](../reference/api.md)).
+The Swagger ([OpenAPI](https://swagger.io/docs/specification/basic-structure/){:target="_blank"}) server exposes the full set of lakeFS operations (see [Reference](../reference/api.md)).
 This includes basic CRUD operations against repositories and objects, as well as versioning related operations such as branching, merging, committing and reverting changes to data.

 ### Storage Adapter